 Since 2007 she is living and working again in Berlin.
 Her artistic collaborators for her stage productions were mainly composers such as Peter O´Donoghue, Carlos Sandoval and Mark Andre.
 Her artistic work is placed between dance and theater with socio-culturel content.
 Also the cross-disciplinary working with artist from the field of music and film shapes her artistic expression.

 As an artist she has been in charge of various community and education dance projects.
-Among others she created two choreographies for young people within the Education-Program of Berliner Philharmoniker.
+Among others she created several choreographies for young people within the Education-Program of Berliner Philharmoniker.

-She is the initiator and artistic director of „PURPLE – International Dance Festival for young Audience“, which took place for the first time in January 2017 in Berlin.
+She is the initiator and artistic director of „PURPLE – International Dance Festival for young Audience“, which took place for the second time in January 2018 in Berlin.